 Repressed anger is a pertinent topic when it comes to the relationship between the highly sensitive person and anger.
-Repressed anger can manifest in various forms, including depression, people-pleasing behaviours, paranoia, and passive-aggressive behaviours.
+Repressed anger can manifest in various forms, including depression, people-pleasing behaviors, paranoia, and passive-aggressive behaviors.
 Repressed anger usually stems from childhood trauma or social conditioning.
 A person with repressed anger might have immature or aggressive parents and be silenced, shamed, or punished for expressing anger at a young age.
 With practice, however, one can learn to process and release repressed anger, learn from it and make the best use of it.

 The relationship between highly sensitive people and anger is a much-misunderstood topic.
 Due to traits of their personality, heightened empathy or childhood conditioning, many highly sensitive people have repressed anger, and do not know how to deal with their emotions healthily.

 What is Repressed Anger?
 The Highly Sensitive Person and Anger

 Highly sensitive people and anger have a complex relationship because many see anger as something bad, something they need to suppress, hide away, or quickly undo.
 Contrary to common impression, however, anger is a natural emotion— not good or bad, it just is, and it serves a function.
 It can be useful if the highly sensitive person can learn to notice it and receive the message anger is trying to deliver to them.
 When someone oversteps our boundaries, anger teaches us to say no and to protect ourselves.
 In assertive anger, we are harnessing the very human and natural emotion to reinstate our boundaries and fight for our birthrights.
 Anger just is, and being able to be angry when someone oversteps is a sign of psychological health.